mcandre/specs/README.md

 	as -o /dev/null -version < /dev/null
 	Apple Inc version cctools-836, GNU assembler version 1.38

-Sometimes getting basic information requires some command line tricks.
-Apple's older version of `as` plays dumb when asked for its version number; it will report the information, but then it will hang forever, expecting assembly code as input.
+Sometimes getting basic information requires tricky shell syntax.
+Apple's older version of `as` plays dumb when asked for its version number; it will report the information, but then it will hang forever, expecting assembly code for input.
+Any user or program attempting to get `as` version info will stall, waiting for `as` to quit.
 This is canceled by sending the End of File signal through `< /dev/null`.

 	$ system_profiler SPSoftwareDataType | grep 'System Version'
 	      System Version: OS X 10.8.2 (12C54)